Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 tags: [In-Person, Card Present, Encrypted Payments, Tap to Pay, Mobile, Wallet, Contactless]
 ---

-# Tap to Pay Services
+# Tap to Pay SDK integrations

 Tap to Pay Services are offered using Commerce Hub's Terminal API SDKs for both Android and iOS.